fermitools/kcron/README.md

 Optional Build Requirements:

 * libcap headers - for use of system capibilities rather than suid
+* libseccomp headers - for dropping any unused system calls
 * systemtap headers - for tracing the capibilty calls within the kernel

 You may change the `/var/kerberos/krb5/user/` to an alternate location at build time by setting `-DCLIENT_KEYTAB_DIR=/usr/local/var/kerberos/krb5/user/` on `cmake`.